open-ephys/onix1-bonsai-docs/articles/hardware/np2e/gui.md

 > [!NOTE]
 > The Neuropixels V2e Beta Headstage GUI functions identically to the Neuropixels V2e Headstage.

-In addition to the capabilities described in <xref:np2e>, the `NeuropixelsV2e` headstage has a graphical user interface when the `OpenEphys.Onix1.Design` package is downloaded.
+The `NeuropixelsV2e` headstage has a graphical user interface when the `OpenEphys.Onix1.Design` package is downloaded.
 For more information on how to install that library, check out the <xref:install-configure-bonsai> page.

 ## Overview